Asia (band)

-The band underwent multiple line-up changes before the original four members reunited in 2006.
-As a result, a band called Asia Featuring John Payne exists as a continuation of John Payne's career as Asia's frontman from 1991 until Wetton's return in 2006.
-In 2013, the original line-up was broken once again when Howe retired from the band and was replaced by guitarist Sam Coulson.
+The band underwent multiple lineup changes before the original four members reunited in 2006.
+As a result, a band called Asia featuring John Payne exists as a continuation of John Payne's career as Asia's frontman from 1991 until Wetton's return in 2006.
+In 2013, the original lineup was broken once again when Howe retired from the band and was replaced by guitarist Sam Coulson.
 After a few years of inactivity, Billy Sherwood (of Yes, World Trade and Circa:) replaced an ailing Wetton (who died shortly thereafter) in Asia for a summer 2017 tour with Journey.
 Following the end of the tour, the band went on hiatus again, re-emerging in 2019 with Ron "Bumblefoot" Thal replacing both Sherwood on vocals and Coulson on guitar.
-In 2022, Marc Bonilla joined the group as guitarist and vocalist in place of Thal.
+In 2022, Marc Bonilla joined the group as guitarist and vocalist in place of Thal, but this brief lineup of the band never performed or recorded together.
+In 2024, Downes announced a new touring line-up of himself, Virgil Donati, John Mitchell and Harry Whitley.